shxdow/shxdow.github.io/index.md

 # Hi!
 I'm Alpha.

-I am completing my M.Sc. in computer engineering whilst working in computer security.
+I am completing my M.Sc. in computer engineering whilst working in security research.

-I like vulnerability research, binary exploitation, program analysis, logic and mathematics, compilers, reverse engineering.
+I like binary exploitation, program analysis, logic,  compilers, emulation and reverse engineering.
+Even to my surprise, I managed to get interested enough in various forms of physical exerices to make them a part of my daily life.
+I
-Even to my surprise, I managed to get interested enough in weightlifting to make it a part of my daily life.
-I do a lot of other stuff in the little free time I have.
+// do a lot of other stuff in the little free time I have.

 I occasionally write about things I'm learning on my [blog](/blog).